PowerDNS/pdns/docs/manpages/calidns.1.rst

 --minimum-success-rate <NUM>   Stop the test as soon as the success rate drops below this value,
                                in percent.
 --plot-file <FILE>             Write results to the specified file.
+--quiet                        Whether to run quietly, outputting only the maximum QPS reached.
+                               This option is mostly useful when used with --minimum-success-rate.
 --want-recursion               Set this flag to send queries with the Recursion Desired flag set.